scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

       ...
     }

 without having to specify `(now: Double)` explicitly.

 In a similar spirit, the [new inference for overriding `val`s](#inferred-types-for-fields) allows to more easily implement Scala.js-defined JS traits with anonymous objects.
 For example:

     @ScalaJSDefined
     trait SomeOptions extends js.Object {
       val width: Double | String // e.g., "300px"
     }
     val options = new SomeOptions {
-      val width = 200 // implicitly converted from Int to the inferred Double | String }
+      // implicitly converted from Int to the inferred Double | String val width = 200
+    }

 ### Tooling improvements

 #### New back end

-Scala 2.12 standardizes on the "GenBCode" back end, which emits code more quickly because it directly generates bytecode from Scala compiler trees, while the previous back end used an intermediate representation called "ICode".
+Scala 2.12 standardizes on the "GenBCode" back end, which emits code more quickly because it directly generates bytecode from Scala compiler trees.
+(The old back end used an intermediate representation.)
 The old back ends (GenASM and GenIcode) have been removed ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)).

 #### New optimizer